Kurok7/Rock-Paper-Scissors/README.md

 This is Zeno's second project off Odin!
 Only JS despite it being an HTML.
+Needs CSS